August 26, 2010

 Grief therapy may be available as individual or group therapy.
 A contract is set up with the individual that establishes the time limit of the therapy, the fees, the goals, and the focus of the therapy.

 In grief therapy, the mourner talks about the deceased and tries to recognize whether he or she is experiencing an expected amount of emotion about the death.
-Grief therapy may allow the mourner to see that anger, guilt or other negative or uncomfortable feelings can exist at the same time as more positive feelings about the person who died.
+Grief therapy may allow the mourner to see that anger, guilt or other adverse or uncomfortable feelings can exist at the same time as more positive feelings about the person who died.

-Human beings tend to make strong bonds of affection or attachment with others.
+Human beings tend to make strong bonds of affection or attachment to others.
 When these bonds are broken, as in death, a strong emotional reaction occurs.
 After a loss occurs, a person must accomplish certain tasks to complete the process of grief.
 These basic tasks of mourning include accepting that the loss happened, living with and feeling the physical and emotional pain of grief, adjusting to life without the loved one, and emotionally separating from the loved one and going on with life without him or her.
 It is important that these tasks are completed before mourning can end.

 In grief therapy, six tasks may be used to help a mourner work through grief: